Fast read

 When buying a house with a solar power system, securing comprehensive documentation is crucial to protect your investment.
 Request the sales contract, solar system warranty details, and contact information of the initial system installer.
 This empowers you to efficiently address potential issues, making communication and troubleshooting smoother.

 Understanding solar rebates is key to informed decisions.
 Note that these rebates are linked to the property, not the residents.
 If you’ve received a rebate before, it doesn’t guarantee eligibility for a new property.
-To maximize rebates, keep all relevant installation documents, including warranties, receipts, and certificates.
+To maximise rebates, keep all relevant installation documents, including warranties, receipts, and certificates.

 For solar rebate benefits, be proactive in staying informed about current government policies.
 The willingness to offer rebates for a new solar system isn’t guaranteed, so research the latest updates and requirements to make informed decisions about your solar investment.